Kung Fu Panda: Attractions

 A themed area Po's Kung Fu Garden was opened in 2012 at DreamWorks Experience, one of the themed lands at the Australian theme park Dreamworld.
 At opening Po's Kung Fu Garden consisted only of a small area featuring a Po photo opportunity.
 In late 2012, additional rides and attractions were added to the area.
 All of the rides were moved to Ocean Parade since DreamWorks Experience was rethemed as Kenny and Belinda's Dreamland in 2023.

 A multi-sensory attraction, based on Kung Fu Panda, opened at the DreamWorks Theatre on June 15, 2018, at Universal Studios Hollywood.

 A Kung Fu Panda-themed children's play area opened at DreamWorks Water Park on October 1, 2020.

 Universal Studios Beijing also has a Kung Fu Panda themed area titled Kung Fu Panda Land of Awesomeness, which opened alongside the park in September 2021.

-Universal Studios Florida's DreamWorks Land will include the play area "Po's Kung Fu Training Camp" and the digital meet-and-greet titled "Po Live!".
+Universal Studios Florida's DreamWorks Land includes the play area "Po's Kung Fu Training Camp" and the digital meet-and-greet titled "Po Live!".